 TALK IT OUT

-Most of us can agree successful relationships rely heavily on great communication.
+Most of us can agree that successful relationships rely heavily on great communication.
 When you are trying to conceive, emotions can take a toll and stress can creep up out of nowhere.
 Whether you are male or female, pregnancy affects both parties.
 Make sure you and your partner talk about what you’re going through and actively work on supporting each other.
-And while you’re at it, work on being a better listener.

 HUG IT OUT